Security

 You cannot completely prevent your data from appearing on the dark web — you cannot control the security of every company that has your information.
 But you can minimize the impact:

-• Minimize the personal data you share with companies
+• Minimize the personal data you share with companies; ask yourself whether they truly need your phone number or date of birth

 • Monitor your financial accounts and credit reports regularly